-Valley Health System's Anticoagulation Management Service/Coumadin Clinic is an effective way for patients and their physicians to manage and monitor anticoagulation therapy.
+Valley Health System's Anticoagulation Management Service is an effective way for patients and their physicians to manage and monitor anticoagulation therapy.

-Physicians register their patients for the service, then patients schedule their own appointments.
-The service is provided at Valley's Community Care Clinic at 1114 Goffle Road in Hawthorne.
+Physicians register their patients for the service and the patient schedules his/her own appointments.
+The service is provided at the Valley Community Care, located at 1114 Goffle Road in Hawthorne.

-Current literature shows that increased monitoring of patients on the anticoagulation agent warfarin (Coumadin™) decreases the risk of hemorrhage and potentially life-threatening thromboembolic events.
+Current literature illustrates that increased monitoring of patients on the anticoagulation agent warfarin (Coumadin) decreases the risk of hemorrhage and the potential of life-threatening thromboembolic events.